Black Seminoles: Seminole Wars

-Anticipating attempts to re-enslave more members of their community, black Seminoles opposed removal to the West.
+Anticipating attempts to re-enslave more members of their community, Black Seminoles opposed removal to the West.
 In councils before the war, they threw their support behind the most militant Seminole faction, led by Osceola.
-After war broke out, individual black leaders, such as John Caesar, Abraham, and John Horse, played key roles.
-In addition to aiding the natives in their fight, black Seminoles recruited plantation slaves to rebellion at the start of the war.
+After war broke out, individual Black leaders, such as John Caesar, Abraham, and John Horse, played key roles.
+In addition to aiding the Natives in their fight, Black Seminoles recruited plantation slaves to rebellion at the start of the war.
 The slaves joined Native Americans and maroons in the destruction of 21 sugar plantations from Christmas Day, December 25, 1835, through the summer of 1836.
 Historians do not agree on whether these events should be considered a separate slave rebellion; generally they view the attacks on the sugar plantations as part of the Seminole War.

-By 1838, U.S. General Thomas Sydney Jesup tried to divide the black and Seminole warriors by offering freedom to the blacks if they surrendered and agreed to removal to Indian Territory.
-John Horse was among the black warriors who surrendered under this condition.
+By 1838, U.S. General Thomas Sydney Jesup tried to divide the Black and Seminole warriors by offering freedom to African Americans if they surrendered and agreed to removal to Indian Territory.
+John Horse was among the Black warriors who surrendered under this condition.
 Due to Seminole opposition, however, the Army did not fully follow through on its offer.
-After 1838, more than 500 black Seminoles traveled with the Seminoles thousands of miles to the Indian Territory in present-day Oklahoma; some traveled by ship across the Gulf of Mexico and up the Mississippi River.
+After 1838, more than 500 Black Seminoles traveled with the Seminoles thousands of miles to the Indian Territory in present-day Oklahoma; some traveled by ship across the Gulf of Mexico and up the Mississippi River.
 Because of harsh conditions, many of both peoples died along this trail from Florida to Oklahoma, also known as The Trail of Tears.

-The status of black Seminoles and fugitive slaves was largely unsettled after they reached Indian Territory.
-The issue was compounded by the government's initially putting the Seminole and blacks under the administration of the Creek Nation, many of whom were slaveholders.
-The Creek tried to re-enslave some of the fugitive black slaves.
+The status of Black Seminoles and fugitive slaves was largely unsettled after they reached Indian Territory.
+The issue was compounded by the government's initially putting Black people and Seminole under the administration of the Creek Nation, many of whom were slaveholders.
+The Creek tried to re-enslave some of the fugitive Black slaves.
 John Horse and others set up towns, generally near Seminole settlements, repeating their pattern from Florida.

 In the West and Mexico

-In the west, the black Seminoles were still threatened by slave raiders.
-These included pro-slavery members of the Creek tribe and some Seminole, whose allegiance to the blacks diminished after defeat by the US in the war.
-Officers of the federal army may have tried to protect the black Seminoles, but in 1848 the U.S. Attorney General bowed to pro-slavery lobbyists and ordered the army to disarm the community.
-This left hundreds of Seminoles and black Seminoles unable to leave the settlement or to defend themselves against slavers.
+In the west, the Black Seminoles were still threatened by slave raiders.
+These included pro-slavery members of the Creek tribe and some Seminole, whose allegiance to African Americans diminished after defeat by the US in the war.
+Officers of the federal army may have tried to protect the Black Seminoles, but in 1848 the U.S. Attorney General bowed to pro-slavery lobbyists and ordered the army to disarm the community.
+This left hundreds of Seminoles and Black Seminoles unable to leave the settlement or to defend themselves against slavers.